ivanrj7j/carnageEngineV2/README.md

 ![alt text](https://github.com/ivanrj7j/carnageEngineV2/blob/master/CarnageEngine/resource/CarnageLogo.png)

 ## Help!
-It would be great if anyone is interested in helping with this project, contact me on ``randomguy (ping me)#5370`` in discord or discussions in https://github.com/ivanrj7j/carnageEngineV2/discussions
+It would be great if anyone is interested in helping with this project, contact me on ``Theseus#5370`` in discord or discussions in https://github.com/ivanrj7j/carnageEngineV2/discussions

 ## About